ivanurra/cd12355-microservices-aws-kubernetes-project/README.md

 * Generate report for check-ins grouped by users
 `curl <BASE_URL>/api/reports/user_visits`

+You can find the BASE_URL when you run python app.py

 ## Project Instructions
 1. Set up a Postgres database with a Helm Chart
 2. Create a `Dockerfile` for the Python application.
 Use a base image that is Python-based.